-Patsea is the founder and president of The Thunderbird Sisters Collective, co-director is the No Borders Art Festival, co-organizer of the 2021 Women’s Art Festival and serves on the board of The Multicultural Artists Coalition (MAC-CAM).
+Patsea is the founder and president of The Thunderbird Sisters Collective, co-directed the 2019/2021 No Borders Art Festivals, co-organized of the 2021 Women’s Art Festival and served on the board of The Multicultural Artists Coalition (MAC-CAM).

 Born and raised on her ancestral land along the Kichi Sibi (Ottawa River) on unceded Algonquin territory, Patsea is special blend of many bloodlines including Ontario Métis.
 She is a proud Citizen of the Metis Nation of Ontario.

 She also finds time to escape to the countryside and loves being a roadkill adventurer (always on the lookout for porcupines).
 She is the facilitator of the weekly beading group Beading with Patsea!

 ‘My art keeps me connected to nature, my mother, and all my relations in the spirit world.’